Skip to content

 You can also get a document by filtering on its fields.
 This will return the first document that matches the query.

-product = await Product.objects.get(name__eq="Ergonomic Keyboard")
+product = await Product.documents.get(name__eq="Ergonomic Keyboard")

 Refreshing a Document